 The comment refers to scrubland flanking the A320, which may be Whitmoor Common or Stringers Common.
 These areas are designated common land, Sites of Special Scientific Interest (SSSI) and Whitmoor Common is designated as a Special Area of Conservation (SAC).
-Should the SPA protection be removed, significant constraints on development would remain.
+Should the SPA protection be removed, Application.

-Application.
 It is bulky, out of character with its neighbours, and contributes to the potential degradation of the Pewley Down AONB which provoked such outrage in the first draft local plan.
 The margins of this AONB must be sensitively protected.
 Your files will have details of the successful rebuttal of Orange's persistent proposals for mobile phone transmitter siting adjacent Pewley Down.